hallcristobal/tpgz/BUILDING.md

+# Building

 ## Compiling

-1. Clone this repo and do a `git submodule update --init --recursive` to pull down the correct TP Bindings.
+1. Clone the repo with `git clone https://github.com/hallcristobal/tpgz.git`

+2. Run `git submodule update --init --recursive` in the root `tpgz` folder.<br>

-2. Copy your copy of Twilight Princess (Currently only NTSC-U) to the root folder for this project, and rename it to `gz2e01.iso`.
+3. Copy your NTSC-U Twilight Princess ISO to the root `tpgz` folder, and rename it to `gz2e01.iso`.

         - You can choose not copy or rename it if you would prefer, just make sure that the lines in Romhack.toml match the iso path.